Top Tips When Meeting People in China

 Greet them in Chinese

 A handy top tip when meeting people in China is to greet them with a few basic Chinese words, so start with “你好” (nǐ hǎo – hello), or “很高兴认识你” (hěn gāoxìng rènshí nǐ – Nice to meet you).
 Your Chinese counterpart will be charmed!
+The more you learn Chinese, the more you will be able to connect through courteous communication.

 Bring the right gift